 - Billing logistics: One customer said the automated billing continued after the completion of their loan.

 - Difficulty reaching customer service: Some customers complained they had a hard time reaching relevant staff.

 Direct Capital gets a 9.2 out of 10 on Trustpilot (based on 174 reviews).
 Customers liked Direct Capital’s:

 - Customer service: Many users were satisfied with customer service, calling it prompt and pleasant to deal with.

 - Speed: Customers appreciated how quickly they received their funds.

 - Flexibility: A lot of customers liked the breadth of Direct Capital’s services.

-Direct Capital’s stands out from that of many of its competitors by offering not-too-unreasonable rates for working capital quickly.
+CIT Direct Capital stands out from that of many of its competitors by offering not-too-unreasonable rates for working capital quickly.
 The company is also more transparent than the average online funder, which is usually a good sign.
-On the other hand, there are a fairly high number of complaints to the BBB (though Direct seemed to take initiative in addressing them).
+On the other hand, there are a fairly high number of complaints to the BBB.

 As always, approach even the better online funders with caution.
 If you want to see what else is available, check out our comparison charts of merchant cash advances and small business loans for alternatives.